JonasProg/Team15/docs/help.md

 # help
-if you need help please contact Andreas Albers.
+if you need help please contact Andreas.